 The goals and intentions of the internal marketing efforts of companies are quite different than their external marketing campaigns.
-By running external campaigns, companies expect to widen market presence, generate leads, and boost sales while via internal marketing campaigns, companies optimize employee engagement, employee awareness, and employee brand advocacy.
+By running external campaigns, companies expect to widen their market presence, generate leads, and boost sales while via internal marketing campaigns, companies optimize employee engagement, employee awareness, and employee brand advocacy.

 What is Internal Marketing?